HaysonC/PIVONet/README.md

 - Train: Train the CNF
   - Choose device (cuda/mps/cpu), hidden size, epochs, and batch size
   - Training progress shows NLL, avg logp, and bits-per-dim (bpd)
-  - Checkpoints are optional; newest is auto-selected but you can choose “<none>” to run with a fresh model
+  - Checkpoints are optional; newest is auto-selected but you can choose the "no checkpoint" option to run with a fresh model
 - Inference & Animate: Animate true vs model trajectories
   - Uses the selected dataset and (optionally) a checkpoint
   - Initial Gaussian ellipse and mean marker are overlaid for context